-In our model a lower court initially hears a case, and decides whether or not to make a judgment in line with the higher court's known preferences.
-The higher court observes the decision of the lower court but not the specific case facts.
-The higher court then has two options to modify the lower court's decision: she can engage in a costly full review (thereby learning the case facts and implementing her ideal disposition) or summarily reverse the lower court (thereby avoiding the cost of review, but potentially reversing a compliant decision).
-An additional crucial feature of our model is that the higher court is uncertain about the lower court's exact preferences on the particular case-she entertains the possibility that it is aligned and shares her preferences over case outcomes, or is misaligned and has differing preferences.
-Since the higher court doesn't exactly know the "type" of the lower court, she cannot fully base her reversal strategy on the lower court's exact preferences.
+In our model, a lower court (the agent) initially hears a case and decides whether to make a judgment in line with a higher court's known preferences.
+The higher court (the principal) observes the decision of the lower court, but not the specific case facts.
+If she believes that the lower court's decision may have been in error, she has two options to modify it.
+She can engage in a costly full review, thereby learning the specific case facts and reversing the lower court if warranted.
+Alternatively, she can simply summarily reverse the lower court, avoiding the cost of a full review, but risking reversal of a correct decision given the unknown case facts.
+Finally, a crucial feature of our model is that the higher court is uncertain about the lower court's exact preferences on the particular case, and specifically entertains the possibility that he is either aligned (i.e. shares her preferences given the case facts) or misaligned (i.e., has differing preferences).
+Since the higher court does not precisely know the lower court's "type," she cannot fully base her review strategy on it.

-The central distinction between a reversal after a full review and a summary reversal that the latter is done with less information about the case-turns out to crucially affect how these distinct tools influence the behavior of a reversal-averse lower court.
-Both tools can discourage non-compliance by a misaligned lower court; full review carries the risk to the lower court that the non-compliance will be uncovered and reversed, while the threat of summary reversal directly disincentivizes a suspect disposition.
-However, only summary reversal creates the risk that an aligned lower court will be punished for doing exactly what it was supposed to do-making a difficult decision that goes against the higher court's prior beliefs because the specific case facts warrant it.
-This distinction lies at the heart of our results about the surprising effects of including summary reversal in the higher court's arsenal of tools.
+The central distinction between reversal after a full review and a summary reversal that the latter is done with less information about the case-turns out to crucially affect the incentives of a reversal-averse lower court.
+Both tools can discourage non-compliance by the lower court, which we define as ruling in accordance with his own preferences rather than the higher court's.
+However, only summary reversal creates a risk that the lower court will be punished via reversal for doing exactly what it should have-making a difficult decision that goes against the higher court's prior beliefs, but is actually consistent with her true preferences given the case facts.
+This distinction lies at the heart of our results about the surprising effects of summary reversal on lower court behavior.